MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         c1 = separable_conv2d_batchnorm(concat, filters=filters, strides=1)
         output_layer = c1
         return output_layer

+**Scoring:**

+To evaluate how well the model has performed the metric Intersection over Union (IoU) is calculated.
+IoU measures how much (in number of pixels) the ground truth image overlaps with the segmented image from the FCN model.

+    Intersection over Union (IoU) = Area of Overlap / Area of Union

 I tried various combinations of FCNs with increasingly deeper layers to achieve the required final score > 0.40.